-Linux Unified Key Setup (LUKS) supports multiple key slots.
+In Linux, full disk encryption is typically done using Linux Unified Key Setup (LUKS).
+LUKS supports multiple key slots.
 This means that you can have multiple passphrases to unlock your LUKS volume.

 If you want to erase or change a key you need to know the slot number.
 This is how you determine which key slot a certain passphrase belongs to: